What is Namebase?

 Namebase is an extremely straightforward description of how the whole process with the Handshake protocol works.
 They use the below picture to illustrate it.
 You buy, you bid, and you use.
 It’s as easy as that apparently!

 The trading volume of a relatively new platform is always a challenge in the beginning.
-On the date of last updating this review (8 September 2021), Namebase had a 24-hour trading volume of USD 13,650, with the only trading pair being HNS/BTC, according to info from Coinmarketcap.
+On the date of last updating this review (2 December 2021) the 24 hour trading volume was USD 41,580 compared to USD 13,650 on 8 September 2021.
+The only trading pair is HNS/BTC, according to info from Coinmarketcap.
 So, there is definitely some progress left to be made for this exchange in terms of the trading volume.

 According to information received from the platform, US-investors can in fact trade here.
 However, if you are a US-investor, you should still always analyse whether your home state imposes any obstacles for your foreign crypto trading.
 Sometimes the exchange has opened its doors in spite of your own state prohibiting you from trading.
 For instance, New York residents can purchase HNS coins to use to buy Handshake names but they cannot sell their HNS coins.